TDM67/assignment2-Movva/AboutMe.md

 # Phity Quotes

 > Truth hurts.
-Maybe not as much as jumping on a bicycle with a seat missing, but it hurts. -_Rahul
+Maybe not as much as jumping on a bicycle with a seat missing, but it hurts. -_Rahul_
 >
 > As you get older, three things happen.
-The first is your memory goes, and I can’t remember the other two. —_Sir Norman Wisdom.
+The first is your memory goes, and I can’t remember the other two. —_Sir Norman Wisdom_